-AD Ports Group Secures 12 Prestigious Stevie International Business Awards
+Ad Ports Group Secures 12 Prestigious Stevie International Business Awards

-(MENAFN- AD Ports Group) Abu Dhabi, UAE – 07 September 2023: AD Ports Group, the leading facilitator of global trade, logistics and industry, has emerged triumphant by taking home twelve Stevie Awards across various categories in The International Business Awards 2023.
+ABU DHABI, 7th September, 2023 (WAM) -- AD Ports Group has emerged triumphant by taking home twelve Stevie Awards across varicategories in The International Business Awards 2023.

 Recognised as the world's premier business awards, The International Business Awards honour organisations and individuals for their exceptional accomplishments and contributions to the global economy.